Dsorthep/weather-dashboard/README.md

 The API allows the user to search for a city and receive the current weather of that city.

-Attached is the app showing current weather results for London.

 You can test this app at the following url: